Winters123/FECON/README.md

 Fortunately, both two are the key advantages provided by FAST framework.
 Integrating FAST pipeline within corundum can greatly magnify the convenience brought by Corundum when you mess up with FPGA-based NICs.

+#### Source File Locations:

+All the source files added on corundum are located at `FECON/fpga/fast`.

 #### How to integrate FAST into Corundum? (the tradeoffs)

 Basically, there are two ways to plug FAST inside Corundum: partial plugin && complete plugin.